Scalable-Complexity Steered Response Power Mapping based on Low-Rank and Sparse Interpolation: Simulations

-Fig. \ref{fig:ff_map} shows an FF example of a conventional SRP map as well as the corresponding LR-SRP, SLRI-SRP, and SSPI-SRP maps with relative complexity $C_\mathrm{rel} \approx 1 \cdot 10^{-2}$ at $\mathit{SNR} = \SI{0}{dB}$ and reverberation time $T_{60} = \SI{0.4}{s}$.
+Fig. \ref{fig:ff_map} shows an FF example of a conv. {FD-}SRP map as well as the corresponding LR-SRP, SLRI-SRP, and SSPI-SRP maps with relative complexity $C_\mathrm{rel} \approx 1 \cdot 10^{-2}$.
 The FF maps are determined by the asymptotic behaviour of the hyperboloids of constant TDOAs, which are transformed to angular coordinates.
-Again, we observe that conventional SRP and SSPI-SRP correctly localize the source, and that the LR-SRP and the SLRI-SRP maps appear to be defined by only a subset of the hyperboloids apparent in the conventional SRP map.
-While LR-SRP fails to localize the source, the SLRI-SRP map preserves a few more features of the conventional SRP map and achieves accurate localization, although the maximum of the map is much less pronounced.
+Again, we observe that conv. {FD-}SRP and SSPI-SRP localize the source nearly correctly, and that the LR-SRP and the SLRI-SRP maps appear to be defined by only a subset of the hyperboloids apparent in the conv. {FD-}SRP map.
+While LR-SRP fails to localize the source, the SLRI-SRP map preserves a few more features of the conv. {FD-}SRP map and achieves nearly accurate localization, although the maximum of the map is much less pronounced.